thammin/RainbowBridge/README.md

 }
 ```

-The callbacks will be execute by 4 type of events
+The callbacks will be execute by 4 type of events.
-* onConnecting - when connecting to a peer
+* onConnecting - when connecting to a peer.
 ```javascript
 {
   type: 'onConnecting',